Electronic Waste Management

 Summary of the DTSC Response to Questions Regarding Management of Cathode Ray Tubes

 On March 20, 2001, the California Department of Toxic Substances Control (DTSC) responded to an inquiry from the Materials for the Future Foundation (MFF) regarding the regulations pertaining to the management of cathode ray tubes (CRT).
 MFF had compiled a list of questions posed by participants at a workshop on e-waste management held in December 2000.
 This response effectively bans the disposal of CRTs in California's municipal landfills, which according to DTSC has always been the case.

-The full letter is available for download (Adobe PDF, 47 KB).
+The full letter is available for download (PDF, 47 KB).

 An overview and summary of the response letter follows:

 Overview of Issue

 Computer monitors and televisions contain picture tubes that convert an electronic signal into a visual image.
 Picture tubes are also referred to as cathode ray tubes (CRT).
 Each CRT contains approximately 5 to 7 pounds of lead.
 Because they contain significant amounts of lead and other hazardous constituents, discarded monitors and televisions are subject to California's hazardous waste regulations.
 As you may know, lead is a toxic substance that can cause lead poisoning in individuals and can be especially harmful to young children.
 If lead-containing products are disposed of in the trash, the lead can potentially contaminate our water supplies.

 - Nonfunctioning CRTs are hazardous waste and cannot be disposed of in municipal landfills.